ssb2017/treescaper/README.md

 [TreeScaper](https://github.com/whuang08/TreeScaper/releases)

-Extract the zip and run the binary (in Mac: treescaper.dmg, in Linux: treescaper.sh).
+Extract the zip and run the binary (in Linux: treescaper.sh).
 You may also find the manual helpful as well.

 ## Call for Tree Sets